Roger M. Wilcox's Champions® characters

 the ABC television network decided to produce its own "clone" of that hit show,

-reason that show inspired me to make my own team of 3 characters:
+reason that show inspired me to make my own team of 3 characters.
+These are all

 - The League of 250-Point Characters: A foil for the evil